niickchen/memory-game/README.md

 # Overview
 A card matching web game.
 Support different difficulty levels and multiple player mode.
+Best score is saved in session.

 # Backend: forked from Koalerplate
 A simple Koa 2 boilerplate for API's using ES6.